agourlay/cornichon/cornichon-docs/src/main/tut/modules/module-check.md

       Check block succeeded (42662 millis)
 ```

-We can see that we have been interacting with the `CRUD` API using randomly generated `ProductDraft` and that the eventually consistent contracts seems to hold.
+We can see that we have been interacting with the `CRUD` API using randomly generated `ProductDraft` and that the eventually consistent contracts seem to hold.

 The source for the test and the server are available [here](https://github.com/agourlay/cornichon/tree/master/cornichon-check/src/test/scala/com/github/agourlay/cornichon/check/examples/webShop).